We think this list of FAQs should cover just about everything but if you do have a burning question just email email@example.com

 How often can I take part in research?

 To give more chances for everyone to take part and avoid you becoming what is known as a serial respondent, you will only be able to take part in one group discussion every 6 months unless the project you are selected for has more than one stage.
-However you can continue to take part in our online surveys regularly and before you know it 6 months will have flown by!
+However you can continue to take part in our online surveys as regularly as you like!

 How do you decide who takes part in specific projects?